MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 Adventure Works and its tenants need to decide who issues TLS certificates:

-- The easiest option is to use Azure Front Door to issue and manage the certificates, but tenants must be sure they don't configure CCA records on their DNS servers.
+- The easiest option is to use Azure Front Door to issue and manage the certificates, but tenants shouldn't configure CCA records on their DNS servers.
 If they do, the records might prevent the Azure Front Door certification authority from issuing certificates.
 - Alternatively, tenants can provide their own certificates.
 They need to work with Adventure Works to upload the certificate to a key vault and provide access to Azure Front Door.

 #### Azure Front Door configuration

 **One-time configuration:** Adventure Works creates an Azure Front Door profile and a single endpoint.
 They configure an origin group for each stamp.
 They don't create custom domain resources or routes.

 **When a new tenant is onboarded:** Adventure Works adds a custom domain resource to Azure Front Door.
 They use the tenant-provided domain name and associate the appropriate TLS certificate with the custom domain resource.
 They then create a route to specify which origin group (stamp) that tenant's requests should be directed to.
-In the preceding diagram, `tenant1app.tenant1.com` routes to the origin group in the Australia region, and `tenant2app.tenant2.com` routes to the origin group in the US region.
+In the preceding diagram, `tenant1app.tenant1.com` routes to the origin group in the Australia region, and `tenant2app.tenant3.com` routes to the origin group in the US region.

 #### Benefits

 - Customers can provide their own domain names.
 Azure Front Door transparently routes requests to the multitenant solution.
-- Adventure Works maintains single instance of Azure Front Door to route traffic to multiple stamps across multiple regions.
+- Adventure Works maintains a single instance of Azure Front Door to route traffic to multiple stamps across multiple regions.

 #### Drawbacks